bcgov/ppr-deprecated/ppr-api/README.md

 ## Application Configuration

+### OpenShift Configuration

+Note that if the pods are not starting, and producing errors like:

+> [CRITICAL] WORKER TIMEOUT (pid:10)

+it can be that there isn't enough CPU to start the uvicorn processes within gunicorn's 30 second timeout.
+Try giving the pods a little more CPU.

 ### Uvicorn/Gunicon Configuration

 These settings configure the [Uvicorn/Gunicon](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) web server.
+Although the server is tuned down to 4 processes to lighten the resource usage, with three pods it still has a dozen worker processes running.

 | Environment Variable | Description             |
 | -------------------- | ----------------------- |